RhetTbull/osxphotos/README.md

                                   geolocation info
   --no-place                      Search for photos with no associated place
-                                  name info (no reverse geolocation info) --label LABEL                   Search for photos with image classification label LABEL (Photos 5 only).
+                                  name info (no reverse geolocation info) --location                      Search for photos with associated location info (e.g. GPS coordinates) --no-location                   Search for photos with no associated location info (e.g. no GPS coordinates) --label LABEL                   Search for photos with image classification label LABEL (Photos 5 only).
 If more than one label, treated as "OR", e.g. find photos